int128/kubelogin/README.md

 # kubelogin [![CircleCI](https://circleci.com/gh/int128/kubelogin.svg?style=shield)](https://circleci.com/gh/int128/kubelogin) [![Go Report Card](https://goreportcard.com/badge/github.com/int128/kubelogin)](https://goreportcard.com/report/github.com/int128/kubelogin)

 This is a kubectl plugin for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens), also known as `kubectl oidc-login`.

+In Kubernetes OIDC authentication, kubectl does not provide actual authentication and we need to manually set an ID token and refresh token to the kubeconfig.
-It gets a token from the OIDC provider and writes it to the kubeconfig.
+Kubelogin provides browser based authentication and writes an ID token and refresh token to the kubeconfig.

 ## Getting Started